tonyx/NUnitWebRunner/README.md

 ok features:
-- manage the results by pages
+- pagination
-- more icons for different result status (I managed just success, ignore, and all the rest as failure)
+- manage more icons for results states (I managed just success, ignore, and all the rest as failure)
-- selectable unit tests via checkboxes
+- select unit tests to run via checkboxes
-- tests to be runned can be in another assembly
+- can add test created somewhere deploying their assembly somewhere.
 - select/browse by classes and namespace

 wow features: